yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/administer-yugabyte-platform/anywhere-rbac.md

   Backup Admin has view permissions for all other resources.

-- **Read-only** access level provides view permissions for the UI and API.
+- **Read Only** access level provides view permissions for the UI and API.

-- **Connect-only** access level allows users to sign in and access their user profile only.
+- **Connect Only** access level allows users to sign in and access their user profile only.
 This role is assigned to users who are not explicitly assigned a role.

 You can't delete or edit built-in roles.

 ## Manage users

+As a Super Admin or Admin, you can invite new users and manage existing users for your YugabyteDB Anywhere instance.

 How you add and modify users varies depending on whether you have enabled fine-grained RBAC.
 You can only assign, create, and modify custom roles if you have enabled fine-grained RBAC.